Venetian language: Francesco Artico

 (see the full original text with audio):

+Miscellaneous

+Due to the diacritic letter Ł being present in few languages besides Polish and Venetian, the latter of which does not have any official recognition by software producers like Microsoft and Apple, the Polish magazine KomputerSwiat noted that the Venice region has the highest usage of Polish keyboard settings outside of Poland on iPhones and Windows, although the same article found in an unrepresentative sample that when needing the letter without the keyboard, some Venetians google the Polish złoty or the exchange rate in order to copy-paste the letter.

 Venetian lexical exports to English

 Many words were exported to English, either directly or via Italian or French.
 The list below shows some examples of imported words, with the date of first appearance in English according to the Shorter Oxford English Dictionary.